v2i0s2h2/Sports-Team-Management/README.md

 This example project will help you to deploy your first canister (application) to the Internet Computer (IC) decentralized cloud.

-"Sports Team Management" app enables coaches to efficiently handle sports teams, creating, reading, updating, and deleting teams, players, and schedules.
-Additional features include performance tracking, communication, attendance, and reporting for better team management.
+"Sports Team Management" app enables coaches to efficiently handle sports teams, creating, reading, updating, and deleting team and players.
+Additional features include performance tracking and reporting for better team management.

 You can always refer to [The Azle Book](https://demergent-labs.github.io/azle/) for more in-depth documentation.